OpenSwitchNOS/openswitch-ops/docs/interface_user_guide.md

 ops-as5712(config)# mtu 2000
 ops-as5712(config)#
 ```
+Note:If you are using an IXIA port to send Jumbo traffic, please try setting the frame type to Ethernet II in IXIA.
+Else interface counters will show as input error packets for Jumbo packets.
+Maximum configurable MTU value for jumbo frame is 9192 which allows inbound jumbo packets up to 9216(9192+ 24 padding bit) bytes.

  The `no mtu` commands reverts the mtu of the interface to default auto mode.
 ```
 ops-as5712(config-if)# no mtu
 ops-as5712(config-if)#
 ```

 6. Select the interface autonegotiation state.
 The `autonegotiation` command turns the autonegotiation state on or off.
 The `no autonegotiation` command sets the autonegotiation state to default.